 Start with short intervals and let them enjoy exploring on their own.
 As a mom learning to encourage free-range play, it’s difficult to not feel panic at first.
 I stay positive by thinking of free-range play as a gift I can give my children to help them grow and discover the beauty of play and nature through their own eyes and experiences.

-3. Insist on electronic-free play dates
+3. Host electronic-free play dates

 We’ve all seen the effect of one child pulling out an iPad and suddenly all social interaction is lost with a group of children.
 Request that electronic gadgets don’t accompany guests or play dates when you are hosting.